-If you want to see the facial embodiment of a gigantic clanging sound, just say that you’re not sure about all this feminism malarkey at a dinner party full of likeminded lipstick liberals.
+If you want to see the facial embodiment of a gigantic clanging sound, just say that you’re not sure about all this feminism malarkey at one of those dinner party things everyone has these days.

-Hear the words drift from your mouth, sip your pint as they crash to the floor, then feel the blood drain from your face as you recognise the abject horror of the moment.
-The almighty faux pas and your fallout from it.
-They’re horrified, you’ve spent hours maligning Harvey Weinstein (whose father Walbert must be spinning in his grave), you made a hilarious quip about someone getting the 1972 Oscar for Sexiest Tits in a Motion Picture, but now you’ve officially lost the room and horrified your peers with your stupid thoughts and opinions.
-With a sweaty forehead, you explain how the whole notion of FEMINISM has become murky to you, how liking Broad City and not spewing coffee when women get promoted just doesn’t seem to cut it any more.
-There must be more to it than that, you say.
+Hear the words drift from your mouth, sip your pint as they crash to the floor, then feel the blood drain from your face as you realise you’ve made an almighty social faux pas.
+You’ve spent the evening maligning Cosby, CK, Harvey Weinstein (whose father Walbert must be spinning in his grave), whoever, you made a hilarious quip about someone getting the 1972 Oscar for Sexiest Tits in a Motion Picture, but now you’ve officially lost the room and horrified your peers with your stupid thoughts and opinions.
+With a sweaty forehead, you explain how the whole notion of feminism has become murky to you, how liking Broad City and not vomiting coffee when women get promoted just doesn’t seem to cut it any more.
+There must be more to it than that.
 Because that’s the thing about modern feminism, it’s everywhere.
 It’s loud, it’s brash, it’s a movement that forward-thinkers are expected to buy into wholesale.
 But sometimes you might find yourself feeling conflicted.
-The mood changes, the knives get unsharpened.
-You have a chance to get yourself off the hook, and to convince the world you’re honestly an okay guy.
-So don’t fuck it up.